 Cold weather and harsh winds can also result in eye problems – temperatures of less than 30 degrees Fahrenheit often lead to dry eyes, discomfort, and irritation due to insufficient tear production.

 In recent years, ozone depletion and stronger rays of sunlight have been linked to a greater chance of developing cataracts, while separate research confirmed that sun damage is an important risk factor for malignant melanoma of the eyes.

 Other scientists discovered that solar radiation in combination with air pollution could be particularly hazardous, causing an oxidative reaction which contributes to a number of different eye defects.

 Luckily, sun damage is one of the easiest problems to prevent – simply wearing sunglasses with an appropriate UV rating helps to protect vision and massively reduces the potential for any damage to occur.

 Awareness of eye issues caused by indoor and outdoor air pollution is thankfully on the rise, with researchers focusing heavily on this subject in recent years.
-Air pollution is now accepted as being linked to numerous eye conditions, ranging from minor irritation to cataract formation.
+Air pollution is now accepted as being linked to numerous eye conditions, ranging from minor irritation to the formation of lens opacities.

-Smoke produced from stoves used in cooking and heating causes a range of health problems including cataracts, and results in a greater risk of eyesight opacities.
+The smoke produced from stoves used in cooking and heating causes a range of health problems both for the body and the eyes and results in a greater risk of eyesight opacities.
 Even seemingly minor pollutants such as household dust and makeup may lead to an increase in redness and inflammation of the eye area.

 Outdoor air pollution also has a negative effect, especially in cities.
 Eye discomfort and irritation are common symptoms, due to gases, chemicals, and other airborne particulate matter.
 In India, air pollution in Delhi is thought to be responsible for a large percentage of the population suffering from dry eyes.